Publ: Development Blog

 Publ v0.7.15, Authl v0.6.1

-Posted (a year ago)
+Posted (2 years ago)

 I haven’t been working on this stuff in a while, but there were reasons to make some updates and releases for both Publ and Authl.